 Day 2 of Your 2 Days in Boston Itinerary

-Today you have a choice for your Boston itinerary.
-For those who still want more of Boston’s history, we recommend you visit the Boston Tea Party Ships and Museum.
+For those still wanting more of Boston’s history, we recommend visiting the Boston Tea Party Ships and Museum.

-Done with historical sites?
 Then consider checking out one of the many fine museums in the city.

 With that in mind, let’s dive into your choices for day 2 of your 2 days in Boston itinerary.